Examining Authoritarian Vs. Authoritative Parenting

 Authoritative parent tickling her daughter

-What is the ideal parenting style?
+What is the ideal parenting style for a child?

 The authoritative parenting style is generally considered ideal due to the inclusion of parental guidance and expectations alongside age-appropriate responsibility and nurturing emotional support.
 Studies show that children can benefit from healthy limits that offer the room to make and learn from mistakes, clearly defined roles between parent and child, and a strong bond built on open communication.